Personal Appearance Theater

 Personal Appearance Theater is an American half-hour television anthology series that featured a combination of comedy and mystery films.
-A total of 29 episodes aired on ABC from October 27, 1951 to May 23, 1952.
+A total of 29 episodes aired on ABC from October 27, 1951, to May 23, 1952.

-Among its guest stars were Nina Bara, Marjorie Reynolds, Buddy Ebsen, Joseph Schildkraut, Anita Louise, Jane Darwell, and Dub Taylor.
+Among its guest stars were Nina Bara, Anita Louise, Jane Darwell, Madelon Mitchel, Robert Anderson, and Clem Bevans, as well as Marjorie Reynolds, Buddy Ebsen, Joseph Schildkraut, and Dub Taylor.

+The program's competition included The Whistling Wizard on CBS.

+Personal Appearance Theater initially was on Saturdays from 7 to 7:30 p.m.
+Eastern Time.
+In December 1951, it was moved to Fridays from 9:30 to 10 p.m.
+E. T. In May 1951 it was moved 8:30 to 9 p.m.
+E. T. on Fridays.